-Pound was born in the American mid-west, and became friends with the poets William Carlos Williams and Hilda Doolittle at university.
-He was fired from his first teaching job, and left for Europe, where he joined other important figures who were establishing new trends in literary circles.
-Together with T. S. Eliot and the Irish writer James Joyce, he led the movement towards Modernism\ in literature.
+Pound was born in the American mid-west, and became friends with the poets William Carlos Williams and Hilda Doolittle (see pp. 137 and 140) at university, He was fired from his first teaching job, and left for Europe, where he joined other important figures who were establishing new trends in literary circles.
+Together with T. S. Eliot (p.
+144) and the Irish writer James Joyce, he led the movement towards Modernism" in literature.
 During four years in Paris, he was part of a bohemian group of American literary exiles that included the writers Ernest Hemingway and Gertrude Stein.
 Horrified by the aftermath of the First World War, he turned to fascism as the solution to Europe's troubles.
 During the Second World War, he was caught broadcasting right-wing propaganda.
 He was judged to be insane, and instead of standing trial for treason, he was sent to a mental institution.
 On his release, he returned to Italy, where he lived until his death.

-In a Station of the Metro 114
+In a Station of the Metro1